CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: Experimental Results

+To further illustrate typical CEPA detection performance, we provide detailed analysis for single typical ResNet18/CIFAR-10 models under chessboard, unicolor patch, Hello Kitty blend, and WaNet attacks, along with a clean model for comparison.
+All backdoors attacks and training settings are consistent with section \ref{sec:experiment-setup} except that here we fixed the poison rate at 1.8\% and the ground truth target class as class 9.
+Layers 5, 9 and 13 were selected as embedded feature layer candidates.

+Table \ref{tab:MAD-10} shows CEPA's largest MAD scores, measured in the correct direction, for the three detection metrics, $\|\Bar{\delta}\|$, $\|\mu\|$, and $\frac{\sigma}{\|\mu\|}$, for layers 5, 9, and 13, along with the class that achieves that score (shown in the parenthesis).
+Note that the true target class, class 9, achieves more extreme MAD scores than the other (non-target) classes.

+Both layers 5 and 9 exhibit strong detection performance while use of layer 13 (closer to the output layer) is much less effective.
+WaNet is only detected at layer 5 and 9 using $\|\mu\|$.
+Also, the chessboard pattern is detected by both $\|\mu\|$ and $\frac{\sigma}{\|\mu\|}$ at layer 9 but not at layer 5.
+For layer 5, there is a false positive detection using \(\|\Bar{\delta}\|\) on the clean model, but no false alarms using layer 9.
+In general, layer 9 exhibits the best performance across attacks, without any false positives on clean models.
+That is, it appears that the consensus embedded pattern expresses most convincingly in layer 9, compared with layers too close to the input (layer 5) and too close to the decision-making layer (layer 13).
+Again, CEPA can be applied using a plurality of layers, with the detection decision based on the layer and statistic exhibiting the most pronounced MAD score.

-Acting on layer 5 of the ResNet18 model, Figures \ref{fig:layer5-consensus} and \ref{fig:layer5-norm} respectively show the performance of our defense in terms of the consensus measure consisting of the estimated standard deviation divided by the L2 norm of $\mu$, $\sigma/\|\mu\|$, and in terms of $\|\mu\|$, on the four poisoned models and on an unattacked (clean) model.
-Figures \ref{fig:layer13-consensus} and \ref{fig:layer13-norm} show the same measures for layer 13.
-From the bar charts (one bar for each {\em putative} target class), one can see that, for both layers 5 and 13, our method strongly indicates the true target class (9) on poisoned models, i.e., the quantities for the true target class are clear outliers with respect to the non-target classes (0-8)\footnote{Such outlier detection is directly accomplished by applying, e.g., Median Absolute Deviation (MAD), on the null formed by the bar chart, as used in Neural Cleanse \cite{NC}.}, but does not indicate any significant outliers in the case of a clean model (i.e., there are no false positive class detections).
-The exception is the global chessboard backdoor, which is only clearly detected using layer 5.
-We again note that our method can be applied to a {\em plurality} of layers (embedded feature representations) of the model to detect backdoor poisoning.
+Figure \ref{fig:layer9-norm} shows a bar chart of the detection metric $\|\mu\|$ for these five models on layer 9.
+From the bar chart (one bar for each {\em putative} target class), one can see that, our method strongly indicates the true target class (9, red bar) on poisoned models, i.e., the bars for the true target class are clear visual outliers compared to those for the non-target classes (0-8), but does not indicate any significant outliers in the case of a clean model (there are no false positive class detections).
+Additional bar charts associated with Table \ref{tab:MAD-10} can be found in Figure \ref{fig:layer9-consensus} and Section \ref{sec:barcharts_for_layer5_13} of the Appendix.